nt-williams/pfizer/README.md

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-Assuming an 8 and 86 case split between the arms:
+With the 8 and 170 case split between the arms:

 ``` r
 n <- 170